 Here is a fact-based post about sweet Ava's birthday.
 I want to write a separate "feelings" post.

 I had a feeling a few weeks ago that I should go ahead and schedule an induction.
 I'm glad I did, because the last few days of my pregnancy were fraught with pregnancy-induced hypertension.
-(I had wanted to let nature take its course, avoid an epidural, and avoid paying an anesthesiologist.
-I'm getting very cheap in my old age.)

 So I did.